 Yet another great printer from Brother.
 This printer is very convenient and easy to use.
-Your productivity will go beyond efficient.
+Your productivity will go beyond efficiency.
 50-sheet tray for Automatic Document Feeder allows you to scan documents with little to no effort.
 Print very fast at 22ipm mono and 20ipm colour and even faster with automatic 2-sided print.

-It is complete with 6.8cm touchscreen LCD and Brother Cloud Apps so you can store and share documents on the go.
+It is complete with a 6.8cm touchscreen LCD and Brother Cloud Apps so you can store and share documents on the go.
 250-sheet paper input, very convenient.

 Operating at a low energy consumption of 29 watts.
 The ink quality is great and long-lasting and can yield up to 3000 pages.
 Printing A3 papers from this printer are possible even with A4 paper as well.